swenggmanjeet/bluemix-nodeangularseed-gulp/README.md

     + **/fonts**: Static font files to use in final css declarations.
     + **/images**: Stactic images.
     + **/js**: Javascript base folder, as it's an angular sap, only use it if you need to check a specific method from the node server.
 You can use it later to define your karma tests .
-    + **/scripts**: Contains the angular scripts: app, controllers, components and factories.
+    + **/ng-app**: Contains the angular app: controllers, factories, components and the templates for the pages that have beed defined in the angular routing.
+        ++ Echa angular component contains: the component file with the directive and the controller, the html template and also the scss style in order to have all files in the same folder. *Remember that once you create your own component you must include his style in the .app/scss/componentes/components.all.scss.*
     + **/scss**: Style declarations using SaSS technology (scss).
-    + **/templates**: Include the html views that have beed defined in the angular routing.
     + **index.html**: Main html view where the angular app is injected.

 + ##### Karma tests --- folder ./test